-- Novel/variant subtypes include, but are not limited to, H2, H5, H7 and H9 subtypes. - Influenza H1 and H3 subtypes originating from a non-human species or from genetic reassortment between animal and human viruses are alsonovel/variant subtypes or strains. - Methods available for detection of currently circulating human influenza viruses at public
+Novel/variant subtypes include, but are not limited to, H2, H5, H7 and H9 subtypes.
+Influenza H1 and H3 subtypes originating from a non-human species or from genetic re assortment between animal and human viruses are also novel/variant subtypes or strains.

-- health laboratories (e.g., RT-PCR) will also detect suspected novel/variant subtypes and strains. - Initial confirmation that a specific influenza A virus represents a novel/variant virus will be performed by CDC's influenza laboratory. - Currently, only viral isolation, RT-PCR, gene sequencing or a 4-fold rise in strain-specific serum antibody titers are considered confirmatory for case classification purposes.
+Methods available for detection of currently circulating human influenza viruses at public health laboratories (e.g., RT-PCR) will also detect suspected novel/variant subtypes

-- Confirmed: A case of human infection with a laboratory confirmed novel/variant influenza A virus - Probable: A case meeting the clinical criteria and epidemiologically linked to a confirmed case, but for whom no confirmatory laboratory testing for novel/variant influenza virus infection has been performed or test results are inconclusive for a novel/variant influenza A virus infection - Suspect: A case meeting the clinical criteria in which influenza A has been detected but is pending laboratory confirmation.
-Any case of human infection with an influenza A virus that is different from currently circulating human influenza H1 and H3 viruses is classified as a suspect case until the confirmation process is complete. - o Typically, sporadic novel/variant influenza cases will have a history of either - Close contact with ill animals known to transmit novel/variant subtypes of influenza A (such as wild birds or poultry, swine or other mammals) OR - Travel within 14 days of onset, to any country where a novel/variant influenza A virus (such as highly pathogenic avian influenza A H5N1) has been recently identified in animals or people.
+Influenza A-Novel/Vari and strains.
+Initial confirmation that a specific influenza A virus represents a novel/variant virus will be performed by CDC's influenza laboratory.
+Currently, only viral isolation, RT-PCR, gene sequencing or a 4-fold rise in strain-specific serum antibody titers are considered confirmatory for case classification purposes.
+Case C Classifications Confirmed : A case of human infection with a laboratory confirmed novel/variant influenza A virus Probable : A case meeting the clinical criteria and epidemiologically linked to a confirmed case, but for whom no confirmatory laboratory testing for novel/variant influenza virus infection has been performed or test results are inconclusive for a novel/variant influenza A virus infection Suspect: A case meeting the clinical criteria in which influenza A has been detected but is pending laboratory confirmation.
+Any case of human infection with an influenza A virus that is different from currently circulating human influenza H1 and H3 viruses is classified as a suspect case until the confirmation process is complete.
+Typically, sporadic novel/variant influenza cases will have a history of either Close contact with ill animals known to transmit novel/variant subtypes of influenza A (such as wild birds or poultry, swine or other mammals) OR Travel within 14 days of onset, to any country where a novel/variant influenza A virus (such as highly pathogenic avian influenza A H5N1) has been recently identified in animals or people. a for Epidemiologic Linkage The patient has had contact with one or more persons who either have or had the disease AND transmission of the agent by the usual modes of transmission is plausible.
+A case may be considered epidemiologically linked to a laboratory confirmed case if at least one case in the chain of transmission is laboratory confirmed.
+Case Definitions for Novel Influenza A (H5N1) and A (H7N9), and Novel Influenza ses with the Potential to Cause Severe Disease in Humans (e.g., H5N2) Noveli officency virus knowledge is constantly evolving therefore CDC publishes interim